Identity Document Updates for Transgender People

 What should I do if I need to apply for/renew a Passport or Visa now?

-Keep in mind that you cannot ask for an X marker, and you cannot ask for a gender marker change.
+Keep in mind that at this point you cannot ask for an X marker, and you cannot ask for a gender marker change.
 When you are applying for a Passport or seeking to renew your Passport, you must respond truthfully to questions about your designated sex at birth or risk having your application denied.

+However, given the uncertainty here with the pending ACLU lawsuit, and the potential for positive developments, we recommend that, absent specific individualized circumstances, you should wait to seek any non-urgent changes to your U.S. passports as this case develops and seek the advice of an attorney for any specific individualized circumstances.
 If you apply for a new Passport or a renewal, as with any Passport process, the agency may retain your documents for some time.
 Please make sure to keep certified copies of any identity documents you submit so that you have valid identification during the application process.

-What if I already have a Passport with a gender marker different from my sex assigned at birth?
+What if I already have a Passport with a gender marker different from my sex at birth?

 If I have an X gender marker or gender marker that does not conform to my sex at birth on my Passport or driver’s license/ID card, can the TSA prevent me from flying?